-15The fewer observable clusters or "classes" in Figure 3(b) could be driven by the fact that allowing the ranges of w_H and w_L to intersect lowers the overall dispersion between the same (i.e. low and high wages) in Set B (compared with Set A).
+&lt;sup>19The potentially fewer observable clusters or "classes" in Figure 3(b) could be driven by the fact that allowing the ranges of $w_H$ and $w_L$ to intersect lowers the overall dispersion between the same (i.e. low and high wages) in Set B (compared with Set A).